Into Annwn

 I fear no evils when Her strong shields surround me.

-I shall arm myself
+I have armed myself

 splendidly with Her wisdom,